NeoResearch/csbiginteger-js/README.md

 # csBigInteger.js

 This is **csBigInteger.js** project, a C# BigInteger implementation on JavaScript.
-The idea is to provide full compatibility with C# Numerics implementation, regarding hexstring format and big-endness.
+The idea is to provide full compatibility with C# Numerics implementation, regarding hexstring format and little-endness.
 Some auxiliar functions are also provided, regarding Fixed8 format.

 ## How to use it